We're an affiliate

 We hope we have helped you with your question on “Why won’t my cat drink water from her bowl?”
 Which methods did you use for your cat?
 How did it go?
 Comment down below and let our pet parent community know!

 Laura is the founder of Furs'n'Paws.
-She is a pet expert with more than 20 years of experience working with dogs and cats.
-She developed a very strong love for animals since a young age.
+She is a also a pet writer and expert with more than 20 years of experience of working with dogs and cats.
+She developed a very strong love for animals at a young age.
 Her passion led her to establish a thriving pet sitting and dog walking business in Dubai.
 As an expert in pet training, behavior, and nutrition, Laura is committed to helping pet owners and pet lovers by offering high-quality information on a wide range of topics.

 No responses yet